estebanthi/ObsidianTemplateVaultV2/README.md

 >[!WARNING]
 >Please note that I'm not a native English speaker, so I apologize in advance for any linguistic errors in my explanations.

+> [!IMPORTANT]
+> By default, VIM mode is enabled in this vault.
+I recommend changing this if you don't know VIM.
+Also, some keybindings may be strange (e.g. I rarely use the Shift key so I used it for a lot of keybindings, which could be confusing for you if you try to type capital letters), I recommend having a look at the keybindings in the settings.

 Now, you can start exploring this vault!
 - [[10 Wiki/_README|Know more about the '10 Wiki' section]]
 - [[20 Me/_README|Know more about the '20 Me' section]]